AstroBoy1/Air-Pollution/README.md

 If you want to run the manual version, download everything in the manual folder.
-If you want to run the auto version, download everything in the auto folder including the zipped images in references.zip. allCode contains all the code together and is the final version.
+If you want to run the auto version, download everything in the auto folder including the zipped images in references.zip. allCode contains all the code together.
+The zipped code folder is the newest version with everything in one place.

 integrated.m runs an auto crop program that analyzes images. rawIntensity.m does the same except with dng images.